Killam Scholars at Dalhousie

 Master’s and doctoral students

 Izaak Walton Killam Memorial Scholarships are the most prestigious graduate awards administered by Dalhousie University.
-These awards are offered in support of studies in programs requiring a thesis and leading toward either a Master’s or Doctoral degree.
-The scholarships are tenable for two years for Master’s candidates and up to four years for Doctoral candidates.
-For students not already studying at Dalhousie, a travel allowance to move to Halifax is also added to the scholarship amount.
-The awards are valued at up to $26,000 for Master’s candidates, including the International Differential Fee (IDF) award, if eligible, and up to $40,000 for Doctoral candidates, including the President’s award and the IDF award, if eligible.
+These awards are offered in support of studies in programs requiring a thesis and leading toward either a master’s or doctoral degree.
+The scholarships are tenable for two years for master’s candidates and up to four years for doctoral candidates.

 The Killam Trusts at Dalhousie supports key activities at the university designed to enhance research and teaching impact including: